Antonio Maceo Brigade: First trip to Cuba

-On December 22, 1977 the brigade took their first trip to Cuba, on the request of the Cuban government after President Jimmy Carter briefly lifted the travel ban with Cuba.
+On December 22, 1977, the brigade took their first trip to Cuba, on the request of the Cuban government after President Jimmy Carter briefly lifted the travel ban with Cuba.
 The travelers were 55 Cuban exiles, because Cuba would only authorize 55 passports.
-During the group's two week visit they would be meet by cheering crowds, take tours, become involved in volunteer labor, and visit family.
+During the group's two week visit they would be met by cheering crowds, take tours, become involved in volunteer labor, and visit family.
 The visit was recorded by Cuban filmmakers and released in the film 55 Hermanos which detailed the visitors searches for cultural and political identity, as well as the suffering their exile has caused.
 The film was widely screened across Cuba, and the vilified "gusano" image of Cuban exiles faded from popularity.

 While some of the original brigadistas asked to permanently return to Cuba, Fidel Castro refused and believed they could be more useful to Cuba by returning home and politically dividing the exile community in the United States.

 Dialogue and continued trips

 After the visit Fidel Castro would call for dialogues with Cuban exiles abroad.
 These dialogues resulted in the release of political prisoners, family unifications, and relaxing of restrictions to visit Cuba.

 The Antonio Maceo Brigade was formally organized in 1978 after the first travelers return.
 The formal organization would be modeled after the Venceremos Brigade but only offered trips to Cuban exiles regardless of background.
 The trips are meant for the visitors to reconnect with family, assist in projects in Cuba, and evaluate the island for themselves.

-Many of the travelers that joined after the original trip were less politically homogeneous.
+Some of the travelers that joined after the original trip were less politically homogeneous.
 The travelers were still notably counter-cultural, soft drug users, pacifists, and LGBT rights advocates.
 The Cuban government was uncomfortable with the beliefs and cultural practices many travelers held and tried to instill ideological purity tests in the organization.
 The organization resisted the demand for these tests, and the Cuban government discouraged contact between exile travelers and Cuban youth.

 Various Cuban exiles have traveled to Cuba with the organization's assistance and the organization continues to exist today.

 Legacy

 Politics of Cuban exiles

 After their original trip to Cuba, militant anti-communist factions of the Cuban exile community criticized their visit.
-In 1979 Carlos Muñiz Varela would be assassinated in Puerto Rico.
+In 1979, brigadista Carlos Muñiz Varela would be assassinated in Puerto Rico.

 To both Cubans and Americans, Cuban exiles were seen less as a solid anti-communist conservative bloc.
 The plurality of Cuban exile politics became more apparent to the public.
 The brigade also opened a space for the involvement of Cuban Americans in leftist politics.
 Within the Cuban exile community a larger debate opened about the benefits of the 1978 dialogue with Cuba.

 Members

-Many members would later become disillusioned with their hopes for Cuba, and lose their revolutionary sympathies.
+Some members would later become disillusioned with their hopes for Cuba, and lose their revolutionary sympathies.
 One former member Elsa Alvarez would be arrested in 2006 for allegedly spying for Cuba while working at Florida International University.